 Buy train tickets from Prague to Krakow, Vienna, Budapest, Berlin, Dresden

-small bullet point Prague Hlavni station information
+small bullet point Prague Hlavni station guide

 small bullet point Suggested hotels in Prague